darshit15-02/E-commerce-Website/README.md

-# DeviceHaven
+# SPARKLECART

-DeviceHaven is a modern and secure e-commerce platform designed to provide a seamless shopping experience.
+SPARKLECART is a modern and secure e-commerce platform designed to provide a seamless shopping experience.
 This project leverages cutting-edge technologies to deliver a user-friendly, scalable, and performance-driven solution.

 ---